usevolt/uv03_can/README.md

 * ncurses
 * pthread
 * SocketCAN
+* jq

 Especially the GTK3 libraries have to be installed to compile the uvcan.
 On Ubuntu Linux, run the following commands to install the prerequisites:

-`sudo apt-get install git build-essential libncurses5 libncurses5-dev libgtk-3-0 libgtk-3-dev libgtk-3-common libxml2-utils`
+`sudo apt-get install git build-essential libncurses5 libncurses5-dev libgtk-3-0 libgtk-3-dev libgtk-3-common libxml2-utils jq`

 #Compiling the uvcan
 The uvcan makefile detects the operating system automatically.
 Compiling on Linux & Windows is supported.